chevestong/anthyphairesis/README.md

 - Historians of mathematics interested in cognitive or material origins
 - Educators exploring intuitive ways to introduce GCD and division
 - Mathematically curious readers who enjoy visual and tactile reasoning
-- Anyone curious about how ancient algorithms may have emerged from humble beginnings
+- Anyone who, like me, is curious about how ancient algorithms may have emerged from humble beginnings

 ## 📘 Suggested Citation